Backstage Wife

 Backstage Wife is an American soap opera radio program that details the travails of Mary Noble, a girl from a small town in Iowa who came to New York seeking her future.

 Personnel

 Vivian Fridell had the title role from 1935 until the early 1940s.
 It was then taken over by Claire Niesen, who played Mary Noble for 14 years, until the end of the series.
 Mary's husband, Larry Noble, was portrayed by Ken Griffin, then James Meighan, and finally, Guy Sorel.
 The music was supplied by organist Chet Kingsbury.

+Others heard on the series included Bob Jellison, Klock Ryder, and John Walsh.

 Plot

 Each episode opened with the announcer (Pierre Andre, Roger Krupp, Stuart V. Dawson) explaining: